Coventry Young Ambassadors Cities of Peace Schools Projects

 As part of this project school partnerships will be developed for many of the 90 Coventry primary schools.
 There are already 10 schools working collaboratively with schools in Chiba.
 To support the school links an educational resource to introduce Japanese culture and language into schools is being developed which will comprise of twelve themed units.
 This was launched in Autumn 2018 at the Japan Conference for Schools.

-The Between the Stones Project and the Japan Society’s support the Coventry Young Ambassadors and the Cities of Peace Noh Theatre Project
+The Between the Stones Project and the Japan Society support the Coventry Young Ambassadors and the Cities of Peace Schools Project

 The Japan Society has supported the five primary schools from Coventry and has help to facilitate the Japan-UK school links as well as two of the three projects.
 The ‘Getting to Noh’ programme of the Between the Stones Noh Theatre Project incorporated this two-year programme of educational work to introduce the children to aspects of noh theatre as well as the two other Japanese cultural art forms, karesansui gardens and furin wind chimes, that are also part of the new noh drama 'Between the Stones’.